codefresh-io/cap-docs.codefresh.io/_docs/installation/hybrid-gitops.md

 ### Codefresh resource flags
 **Codefresh demo resources**
 Optional.
-Install demo pipelines to use as a starting point to create your own pipelines.
+Install demo pipelines to use as a starting point to create your own GitOps pipelines.
 We recommend installing the demo resources as these are used in our quick start tutorials.

 * Silent install: Add the `--demo-resources` flag, and define its value as `true` (default), or `false`.
 For example, `--demo-resources=true`